Protect Secrets Manager connection details with Google Cloud Key Management

 print(plaintext)

-plaintext = storage.decrypt_config(True) # Set true as a parameter to extract plaintext and save config as a plaintext.
+# OR extract plaintext and save config as plaintext

 print(plaintext)